excellentsport/IsometricAnalyzer/README.md

 	- Leave the cursor there when done
 6. Check out the "Pull Start ID" tab to verify that the pull start is correctly identified.
 	- If not, verify that you have cursors correctly placed, and that the red button on the SW Segment tab isn't lit.
-	- If yes, move on
+	- If yes, move on.
 7. Verify that all your entered data on the "Data Entry and Saving" tab is good.
-8. If you don't have a file to save all of this in yet, click the "Create Blank Save file"
+8. Analyzed data from multiple trials and subjects can be saved into a single file.
+If you don't have a file to save all of this in yet, click the "Create Blank Save file"
-9. If you already have a file to save these in (i.e. you already created a save file using this program previously, then closed the entire program out), then click "Choose New Save Target" to select this file.
+9. If you already have a file to save data in (i.e. you already created a save file using this program previously), then click "Choose New Save Target" to select this file.
+This will be pre-populated if you have already analyzed another file this session.
-10. Hit Save results.
+10. Hit "Save results" to save all of the analyzed data to the save target you chose in the previous step.
-11. Hit the stop button, then click the start button again to restart the process.
-The program will save your previously selected save target if you don't close the program.
+11. Hit the "Stop" button in the top left to end the program.
+You must click "Save Results" before moving on or your data will be lost.
+Click the right arrow in the top left to restart the process.

 ## How the start thresholds work